sunfinite/clsearch/README.rst

 Description
 ------------
-clsearch indexes files of the specified types(and the default types mentioned above) and makes it to search for these files by name or metadata(currently id3 and xmp).
+clsearch indexes files of the specified types(and the default types: mp3,aac,ogg,avi,mkv,mp4) and makes it easy to search for these files by name or metadata(currently id3 and xmp).

 The results are ranked using TF-IDF scores with results split into filetype results(ex. search ".mp3"), direct results(query terms in name of the file) and tag results(query terms in any of the metadata tags)

 Tested with python 2.6.5 and python 2.7.5.

 Installation
 -------------
 ::
+    From source:

-    Package is in dist/clsearch*.tar.gz
-    (NOTE: Hit view raw and download)
+    Package is located in dist/clsearch*.tar.gz on github (NOTE: Hit view raw and download)

     #python setup.py install

-    (sudo access is needed if installing system-wide)
+    or

+    From PyPI:

+    #pip install clsearch

 For XMP metadata:
 -----------------